Feinminen/supply-chain-platform/README.md

 # Supply chain platform

-Simple UI to suppliers vendors and quotes
+Simple UI to show suppliers and quotes data

 Implementation of the app is available on the [STAND](https://feinminen.github.io/supply-chain-platform/)